Vanuatu-National-Statistics-Office/vnso-github-training/README.md

 We will use the history of this repository to demonstrate:

-- Even if a file has been previously removed locally and changes pushed to a repo, the file can be retrieved online by browsing the remote's history
+- Even if a file has been previously removed locally and changes pushed to a repo, the file can be retrieved online by browsing the remote's history.
 - A simple means to ensure files in certain local directories will not be accidentally uploaded to the repository (using `.gitignore`); as well as the limitations of doing that.
 - One method to remove such files _permanently_ and rewrite the repository's history to ensure it cannot be retrieved in the remote.